deankoch/wxArchive/docker/readme.md

 * hum_daily_mean
 * wnd_daily_mean

-CSV files can be joined to (WGS84) point coordinates using "export/grid_points.geojson"
+The CSV files have a time/date column and a column of data for each grid point.
+Coordinates (in WGS84) for these points are saved to "export/grid_points.geojson".

 ### EXAMPLES